mroughan/Roulette/README.md

      in whatever parameterisation is being used

-There are a couple of test scripts, which also provide some examples of how to use the code:
+There are a couple of test scripts, which also provide some examples of how to use the code in the directory 'Tests_and_Examples/'
    - `arclength_test.m`: provides tests of the arclength code.
 It does some diagnostic plots, and outputs differences between numerical and